Caf Champions League: Khune named in Kaizer Chiefs squad for Simba SC clash | Goal.com

 Kaizer Chiefs goalkeeper Itumeleng Khune has been included in the Soweto giants' traveling squad ahead of their Caf Champions League quarter-final second-match against Simba SC on Saturday.

-Amakhosi will be carrying a 4-0 aggregate lead into the encounter which is set to take place at Benjamin Mkapa National Stadium in the largest city in Tanzania, Da es Salaam.
+Amakhosi will be carrying a 4-0 aggregate lead into the encounter which is set to take place at Benjamin Mkapa National Stadium in the largest city in Tanzania, Dar es Salaam.

 Khune missed the first-leg game due to suspension, but the club has now revealed that the Bafana Bafana international was also injured.